CrucibleMC/Crucible/README.md

   * Recreate the workspace: `./gradlew clean setupCrucible`
 ## Know incompatibilities and bugs
 * Industrial Craft 2 has some problems with the crucible internal chunkmap, we have a fix via [Mixins](https://github.com/CrucibleMC/Grimoire-Mixins) using [Grimoire](https://github.com/CrucibleMC/Grimoire).
+* Some coremods may crash with `java.lang.VerifyError: Expecting a stackmap frame`, we still don't know what causes that, but adding -noverify to your JVM arguments seems to fix the problem.

 ## Useful links
 + [Spark](https://github.com/lucko/spark) "Spark is a performance profiling plugin based on sk89q's WarmRoast profiler."
 + [Grimoire](https://github.com/CrucibleMC/Grimoire) "A core mod that [Grimoire-Mixins](https://github.com/CrucibleMC/Grimoire-Mixins) Modules use to be loaded up."
 + [Discord](https://discord.gg/jWSTJ4d) "Our support Discord."

 ## TODO List
 - [ ] Reapply patches
+- [ ] Fix chunks randomly resetting
+- [ ] Paper-like async chunk generation
+- [ ] Patch collection for problematic mods

 [forge]: https://img.shields.io/badge/Minecraft%20Forge-v10.13.4.1614-green.svg "Minecraft Forge v10.13.4.1614"
 [mc]: https://img.shields.io/badge/Minecraft-v1.7.10-green.svg "Minecraft 1.7.10"